Texas Enterprise Zone Program

 Triple Jumbo Project

-*Double and Triple Jump Projects may not count retained jobs for benefit.
-A Triple Jumbo Project must create at least 500 jobs.
+*Double and Triple Jumbo Projects may not count retained jobs for benefit.
+A Double Jumbo and Triple Jumbo Project must create at least 500 jobs.

 For full eligibility details, see the EZP Statue, EZP Rules and/or EZP Overview links.